 - No worries: mai pen rai (sounds like “my pen rye”)

-Pretty much all Asian languages have terms for Westerners; some are more derogatory than others.
+Pretty much all Asian languages have terms for Westerners; some are more derogatory than others, but most are harmless.

 - Foreigner / someone who doesn't look Thai: farang (sounds like “fah-rong” or “fah-long”)